Venustiano Carranza, Baja California

 Venustiano Carranza is a small community located in the Mexican State of Baja California.
 It is located in the municipality of Mexicali and serves as a borough seat of its surrounding area.

 The intersection of Baja California State Highways 1 and 4 there is called the Crucero Ledón.
 It is located 50 kilometers south of Mexicali, the capital of Baja California.
 The 2010 census reported a population of 6,098 inhabitants.

-It is also known for its delicious taquitos.
-There is also a gas station (Pemex) and a small church on Baja California #4.